underscorefunk/build-apps-with-rust/src/custom_event_data.md

 - A deeper look in to declarative or domain specific code
 - Why and how to add data with custom events

+## Caveat
+- Custom events with data isn't the most efficient way to send data around Leptos.
+There is a performance toll to be paid any time data crosses the WASM boundary.
+This lesson is really about showing you how to do JavaScript like things in Leptos/Rust.
+With that said, there are more efficient ways to send data around Leptos, but at the cost of JavaScript interoperatibilty, which we'll investigate in later lessons.

 ## The Lesson

 We introduced custom events in a previous lesson, with the following code: